eflautt/ga-data-science/lessons/lesson-13/readme.md

 This is useful so that we can treat the word `happy` and `happily` similarly.

+There are many well-known stemmers that know many of these common endings, most notable the [Porter stemmer]()

 **Lemmatization** attempts to accomplish the same task, but does so by attempting to use more specific grammar and language rules.
+Traditionally, lemmatizer will have a collection of grammar rules to follow to perform the task.

 For example, we can identify that "bad" and "badly" are similar using stemming.
 However, we can't identify that that "better" and "best" are similar with the same heuristics.
 We need to use something more complex like lemmatization